 hiking the Rattle River Trail (Appalachian Trail) is a an unorthodox but fun way to climb Mt.
 Moriah, one of NH's 4000-footers; if you have a second car, or you are willing to hitchhike, you can do a traverse of the mountain instead of hiking up and back down the same trail; there is an overnight shelter very close to the falls and pools

-Thirteen Falls & Franconia Falls 16.8 miles
+Thirteen Falls & Franconia Falls rating 16.8 miles

 round-trip